Technology - Expert Notes

 because of the new routing infrastructure.
 USB 3.0 has separate retransmission

-in devices and especially hubs.
-We will examine in this document the
+buffering in devices and especially hubs.
+We will examine in this

 Attachments: trace | script |